Jameela Jamil: Activism

-Using social media, Jamil often criticises media industry standards and labels other female celebrities "double agents of the patriarchy" by promoting unhealthy body image, often invoking her own experience of having an eating disorder in her arguments.
+Using social media, Jamil often criticises media industry standards and labels other female celebrities "double agents of the patriarchy" by promoting an unhealthy body image, often invoking her own experience of having an eating disorder in her arguments.
 In 2013, she criticised Rihanna in her column for Company magazine, blaming her for maintaining a relationship with her abuser for fame, smoking marijuana, and posting "provocative images on Instagram to millions of hungry followers".
 In 2014, she voiced her disapproval of Beyoncé sexualising her public image like Nicki Minaj, Rihanna, Miley Cyrus, Iggy Azalea and criticised all these artists for "delud[ing] themselves into thinking it's 'feminism' if you get your fanny out on 'your terms'."
 In 2019, she called out rapper Cupcakke on Twitter for posting about doing a water fast.
 Jamil often criticises Kim Kardashian for promoting unhealthy body ideals, such as by wearing a corset, promoting body makeup to cover skin imperfections such as psoriasis and offering maternity shapewear for her fashion line.

 In February 2020, she encountered criticism for taking a role as a host of the HBO voguing contest show Legendary, as she was not perceived as queer.
 She came out as queer in response.

 In August 2020, Jamil announced on Twitter that she was deleting tweets from 2009 to 2020 in order to make her account more activism-focused.
-In November 2020, Jamil claimed that it was a third-party app that caused her Twitter posts to disappear in the previous months, and that she had deleted her entire Twitter post history to figure out why her posts were being removed.
+In November 2020, Jamil said it was a third-party app that caused her Twitter posts to disappear in the previous months, and that she had deleted her entire Twitter post history to figure out why her posts were being removed.

 Jamil is against the airbrushing of editorial images and refuses to retouch all her photo shoots.

 I think it's a disgusting crime to Photoshop your images and put them out there in the world without announcing that's what you've done.
 It's a lie, you're lying to your fans, and your followers, and people who look up to you.
 You're an asshole.
 I really believe that.
 You're an asshole.